yuvaraj-gimco/infograph/docs/sources/features/whatsnew/index.md

 +++
 title = "What's New in Grafana"
 [menu.docs]
-name = "What's New in Grafana" identifier = "whatsnew" weight = 3
+name = "What's New"
+identifier = "whatsnew"
+parent = "features"
+weight = 2
 +++